 - Boozy: add a tablespoon of your favorite liqueur to the chocolate batter.

-- Chips: sprinkle ¼ cup of chocolate chips (semisweet, milk, or white) together with the walnuts.
-Or add them to the batter.
+- Chips: sprinkle ¼ cup of chocolate chips (semisweet, milk, or white) on top of the walnuts or add them to the batter.

 - Less sweet brownie: use bittersweet chocolate and a tablespoon of unsweetened cocoa powder to reduce the sweetness.